jgray33/travel-planner/README.md

 ### Criteria

--Use React for the front end.
+- Use React for the front end.

--Use GraphQL with a Node.js and Express.js server.
+- Use GraphQL with a Node.js and Express.js server.

--Use MongoDB and the Mongoose ODM for the database.
+- Use MongoDB and the Mongoose ODM for the database.

--Use queries and mutations for retrieving, adding, updating, and deleting data.
+- Use queries and mutations for retrieving, adding, updating, and deleting data.

--Be deployed using Heroku (with data).
+- Be deployed using Heroku (with data).

--Have a polished UI.
+- Have a polished UI.

--Be responsive.
+- Be responsive.

--Be interactive (i.e., accept and respond to user input).
+- Be interactive (i.e., accept and respond to user input).

--Include authentication (JWT).
+- Include authentication (JWT).

--Protect sensitive API key information on the server.
+- Protect sensitive API key information on the server.

--Have a clean repository that meets quality coding standards (file structure, naming conventions, best practices for class and id naming conventions, indentation, high-quality comments, etc.).
+- Have a clean repository that meets quality coding standards (file structure, naming conventions, best practices for class and id naming conventions, indentation, high-quality comments, etc.).

--Have a high-quality README (with unique name, description, technologies used, screenshot, and link to deployed application).
+- Have a high-quality README (with unique name, description, technologies used, screenshot, and link to deployed application).

+- Create application using CSS

+- Payment platform

+#### Bonus Criteria

+- Uses a web manifest

+- Uses a service worker for offline functionality

+- Is installable

+##### Contributors

+- Andrea Mac
+- Corey Johns
+- Dylan Allison
+- Julia Gray
+- Oliver Drew
+- Zain Abidin

+###### Exe